DjangoForAll/Django-Course/Level_1/Content/2_Introduction_to_version_control_systems_pt1/Content.md

 ## Git

-It is one of most widely used version control system in the world, it is developed by the same guy who built the Linux operating system kernel ( Linus Torwarlds ) and it is an essential prerequisite for almost all development related jobs out there.
+It is one of most widely used version control system in the world, it is developed by the same guy who built the Linux operating system kernel ( Linus Torwarlds ) and it is an essential prerequisite for almost all software development related jobs out there.

 ### Installing git